Chairperson: Eugenia Afinoguenova, Ph.D.

 Department of Languages, Literatures and Cultures website

 Welcome to Marquette, and the Department of Languages, Literatures, and Cultures!
-We are nearly forty educators who teach eight different languages, from Arabic to Spanish.
+We are nearly forty educators who teach nine different languages, from American Sign Language to Spanish.
 All of us are committed to language skills for real communication and classroom experiences that stimulate, challenge and broaden our students' world.

-Our majors include Classical Languages, Classical Studies, French, German, Spanish Language and Literature, Spanish for the Professions: Business or Health Professions.
+Our majors and minors include Classical Languages, Classical Studies, French, German, Spanish Language and Literature, Spanish for the Professions: Business or Health Professions, Arabic Language and Culture Studies and Italian Language and Culture Studies.
 It’s relatively easy to combine a major (or minor) in a language with a second major–international affairs, international business, biochemistry, biology, history, philosophy–and continue on to pursue careers in law, medicine, business, education, public service–the combinations are many!
 An accelerated five-year B.A./M.A. degree is also offered in Spanish.

 Arabic, Chinese and Italian are taught through the advanced intermediate level, but also include courses in civilization and literature in English translation.